 After five years of development CDC Biodiversité launched in May, 2020, its biodiversity footprint assessment tool: the Global Biodiversity Score (GBS), which seeks to address these questions and make it possible for companies or financial institutions to evaluate their impact on biodiversity.
 The GBS has been developed with the Businesses for Positive Biodiversity Club (B4B+), a group of about 10 financial institutions and 25 companies, benefiting from extensive road-testing.

-CDC Biodiversité is organising a webinar to present the GBS.
-You can register for it via the following link.
+CDC Biodiversité organised a webinar to present the GBS.

 - Introduction to the Global Biodiversity Score